 Need help finding a lender?
-There are lots of options out there and I would be happy to suggest a lender for you based on your planned length of stay in your home, credit rating, etc.
+There are a lot of options out there and I would be happy to suggest a lender for you based on your planned length of stay in your home, credit rating, etc.

 House To House: The next step is the actual home search process which can be done in one of several different ways.
 If you are not quite ready to commit to a REALTOR you can still get information on homes that are for sale in the area by using the Internet, ad publications and just plain driving around.
 If you are ready to use a REALTOR you can get up-to-the minute information on homes for sale that have not yet been published in the other media.
 Usually there is a 24 to 48 hour delay in Multiple Listing Service postings to the Internet and up to a 12 day delay with the printed ad publications.
 Also in certain circumstances a REALTOR may also know of a home that is about to come on the market giving you a big head start over the buyers that are searching on their own.

 As you go through each property you are free to inspect all facets of a home during its showing.
 It may be a good idea to note any comments you have about each home in order to provide your agent with feedback for the best possible service.

 Time for An Offer: After an offer is written, your agent will contact the listing salesperson and set up an appointment to present the offer to the homeowners.

 The sellers then have the following alternatives.

 - Reject the offer.

 - Counter (a change in price, date, personal property, etc.)